 October 26, 2016 by Sarojini Seupersad

-Published posthumously in 1964, A Moveable Feast is more than an intricate love letter to a magical Paris of the 1920’s; more than a window into the personal lives of the luminaries of his time – Gertrude Stein, Ezra Pound and most prominently, F. Scott Fitzgerald and is wife Zelda – but also a first-person account of his relationship with his first wife Hadley, of living well in poverty on his meager earnings and working on his novel through it all.
+Published posthumously in 1964, A Moveable Feast is more than an intricate love letter to the magical Paris of the 1920’s; more than a window into the personal lives of the luminaries of his time – Gertrude Stein, Ezra Pound and most prominently, F. Scott Fitzgerald and is wife Zelda – but also a first-person account of his relationship with his first wife Hadley; of living well in poverty on his meager earnings and working on his novel through it all.
 It’s a writer’s manual; a gossip rag; an ode to simple joys and human imperfections.
-Of course, it is also sentimental memoir and ends with this bittersweet note:
+It is also sentimental memoir and ends with this bittersweet note:

 “But this is how Paris was in the early days when we were very poor and very happy.”

 I recently read my old copy of A Moveable Feast (not the new edition of 2009 sadly, which has added material and is reportedly kinder to Hemingway’s second wife Patricia, probably because the new edition was put together by Patricia’s son and grandson) and I’d forgotten about Hemingway’s simplicity and economy of word.
 And while this book is about many things, one thing is constant: His love for his first wife Hadley.
 Although we know better, we can’t imagine a couple more in love.
 At the same time, she’s depicted as almost one dimensional – always agreeable, always in the background waiting for him.
 Any mention of Hadley is positive, and sometimes foreboding, and one must wonder if this was his way of apologizing to her.
 What else could it be?